Skywire’s Development Kits give you options.

 Competing in today’s fast-moving global markets takes smart innovative products, but beating the competition to market is equally important.
 Connectivity is key for many of today’s products, and there is no faster easier way to add cellular connectivity to a system or device than the end-device certified Skywire™ Cellular Modem with optional bundled, no-contract cellular plans.
 The challenge is integrating the cellular modem effectively into your device.
 Skywire’s Development Kits give you options.
 They come standard with a power supply, antenna, baseboard, and debug cable.
 The Skywire™ modem is not included so you can purchase the modem that is right for you.

-The new kits also now include Verizon and Aeris SIM cards for modems that require them.
+The new kits also now include a Verizon SIM card for modems that require them.
 The development kit includes a baseboard that doubles as an Arduino shield, power supply, and debug cables.
 The Skywire™ Modem is sold separately.

 Developers can connect to the modem in any of three different ways: